vmware-archive/clarity/BUILD.md

 * `dist/` (not version controlled): This is where we output the sample app, transpiled tests, sourcemaps and all clarity deliverables.
 Basically everything.
 Because of that, it is itself divided into several subfolders:
-  * `app/`: The sample app.
+  * `app/`: The sample app that contains demo components for development and testing.
-  * `clarity-angular/`: When building for development, this will contain the clarity components themselves, excluding the demo components.
-When building for production, this folder will not be created, since the components will be declared in `bundles/clarity-angular.min.js`.
-  * `clarity-demos`: When building for development, this will contain the clarity demo components that were under the demo subfolder of each component.
-When building for production, this folder will not be created, since the components will be declared in `bundles/clarity-demos.min.js`.
   * `bundles/`: As the name suggest, this is where the production deliverables end up.
 When running tests or the sample application in production mode, these bundles will actually be referenced and used directly by other files in `dist/`, to really test the final product.
-  * `tests/`: The name says it all.
+  * `clarity-angular/`: This will contain the clarity components compiled in commonjs format.
+Note that this version is not what gets ultimately packaged into the npm package.
+We package the compiled version produced by the `aot` gulp task so that Clarity components are AoT ready.
+  * `clarity-icons/`: This will contain the compiled js files and d.ts files from clarity icons.
   * `npm/`: When publishing to the NPM registry, this will contain the various packages we currently publish, pre-compiled and trimmed of all development tools.
 At the moment, we produce three packages:
+    * `clarity-icons`: clarity icons package
     * `clarity-ui`: pure static styles
     * `clarity-angular`: contains the Angular 2 components and depends on `clarity-ui` for look-and-feel
-    * `clarity-demos`: contains demo components that contain the Angular 2 components
+  * `tests/`: The name says it all.

 #### The process itself

 ##### Clean
 We simply clean up the project before building anything.

-##### Auto-discovery of demos
-Before anything gets compiled, we scan `src/clarity/` for folders named `demo/`.
-For each of these folders, if it contains a file named `*.demo.ts` exporting a component, we create a route for it and add it to `app/routes.js`.
-This is done so that simply creating a `demo/` folder for a component will automatically add it to the demo, with its own navigation link.

 ##### HTML
-* All the HTML files for the sample application are copied to the `dist/` folder, respecting their path relative to `src/`.
+* All the HTML files for the sample application are copied to the `dist/app` folder, respecting their path relative to `src/`.
 Only `index.html` is processed to produce different files based on the environment, dev or prod.
-* All the HTML files for the demos are copied to the `dist/demos/` folder, respecting their path relative to `src/clarity/`.
-* The HTML files for clarity components are moved to `tmp/` to be inlined in the Typescript declarations of the components (see below).
+* The HTML files for clarity components are inlined and compiled into the js.

 ##### Sass
 * All the SCSS files for the sample application are compiled with Sass and moved to `dist/`, once again respecting their path relative to `src/`.
-* All the SCSS files for the demos are compiled with Sass and moved to `dist/demos/`, once again respecting their path relative to `src/clarity/`.
 * All `*.clarity.scss` files found in `src/clarity/` are compiled by Sass into a minified bundle and moved to `dist/` or `dist/bundles/`, depending on the environment.
-* All other SCSS files in `src/clarity/` are considered to be behaviour-driven styles, so they are compiled by Sass and moved to `tmp/` too, to be inlined in the Typescript declarations of the components (see below).
+* All other SCSS files in `src/clarity-angular/` are considered to be behaviour-driven styles, so they are compiled by Sass and inlined in the Typescript declarations of the components (see below).
 * Every single CSS file output by Sass goes through Autoprefixer, before potential inlining or bundling.